Amazon rainforest: Conservation

 As indigenous territories continue to be destroyed by deforestation and ecocide (such as in the Peruvian Amazon), indigenous peoples' rainforest communities continue to disappear, while others, like the Urarina continue to struggle to fight for their cultural survival and the fate of their forested territories.
 Meanwhile, the relationship between non-human primates in the subsistence and symbolism of indigenous lowland South American peoples has gained increased attention, as have ethno-biology and community-based conservation efforts.

+A 2020 study in the Brazilian Amazon shows that protection of freshwater biodiversity can be increased by up to 600% through integrated freshwater-terrestrial planning.

 From 2002 to 2006, the conserved land in the Amazon rainforest almost tripled and deforestation rates dropped up to 60%.
 About 1000000 km2 have been put onto some sort of conservation, which adds up to a current amount of 1730000 km2.

 In April 2019, the Ecuadorian court stopped oil exploration activities in 180000 ha of the Amazon rainforest.
 In July 2019, the Ecuadorian court forbade the government to sell territory with forests to oil companies.

 In September 2019, the US and Brazil agreed to promote private-sector development in the Amazon.
 They also pledged a $100m biodiversity conservation fund for the Amazon led by the private sector.
 Brazil's foreign minister stated that opening the rainforest to economic development was the only way to protect it.